List of earthquakes in California

 According to seismologist Charles Richter, the 1906 San Francisco earthquake moved the United States Government into acknowledging the problem.
 Prior to that, no agency was specifically focused on researching earthquake activity.
-The United States Weather Bureau did record when they happened and several United States Geological Survey scientists had briefly disengaged from their regular duties of mapping mineral resources to write reports on the New Madrid and Charleston events, but no trained geologists were working on the problem until after 1906 when the Coast and Geodetic Survey was made responsible.
+The United States Weather Bureau did record when they happened and several United States Geological Survey scientists had briefly disengaged from their regular duties of mapping mineral resources to write reports on the New Madrid and Charleston events, but no trained geologists were working on the problem until after 1906 when the United States Coast and Geodetic Survey was made responsible.
 The outlook improved when Professor Andrew Lawson brought the state's first monitoring program online at the University of California, Berkeley in 1910 with seismologist Harry Wood, who was later instrumental in getting the Caltech Seismological Laboratory in Pasadena operational in the 1920s.

-Early developments at the Caltech lab included an earthquake observation network using their own custom-built short-period seismometers, the Richter magnitude scale, and the Modified Mercalli intensity scale (an updated version of the Mercalli intensity scale).
+Early developments at the Caltech lab included an earthquake observation network using their own custom-built short-period seismometers, the Richter scale, and the Modified Mercalli intensity scale (an updated version of the Mercalli intensity scale).
 In 1933, the Long Beach earthquake occurred in a populated area and damaged or destroyed many public school buildings in Long Beach and Los Angeles.
 Some decades later, the San Fernando earthquake affected the San Fernando Valley north of Los Angeles with heavy damage to several hospitals.
 In both cases, the perception of California policy makers changed, and state laws and building codes were modified (with much debate) to require commercial and residential properties to be built to withstand earthquakes.
 Higher standards were established for fire stations, hospitals, and schools, and construction of dwellings was also restricted near active faults.

 Tectonic setting

-During the last 66 million years, nearly the entire west coast of North America was dominated by a subduction zone, with the Farallon Plate subducting beneath the North American Plate.
-Presently, the Juan de Fuca Plate (with its Explorer and Gorda satellite plates) and the Rivera and Cocos Plates are the only remnants of the once much larger Farallon Plate.
+During the last 66 million years, nearly the entire west coast of North America has been dominated by a subduction zone, with the Farallon plate subducting beneath the North American plate.
+Presently, the Juan de Fuca plate (with its Explorer and Gorda satellite plates) and the Rivera and Cocos plates are the only remnants of the once much larger Farallon plate.
 The plate margin that remains in California is that of the strike-slip San Andreas Fault (SAF), the diffuse Pacific–North American plate boundary that extends east into the Basin and Range Province of eastern California and western Nevada (a seismically active area called Walker Lane) and southwest into the California Continental Borderland region off the central and southern coasts.
-This system of faults terminates in the north at the Mendocino Triple Junction, one of the most seismically active regions in the state, where earthquakes are occasionally the result of intraplate deformation within the Gorda Plate.
-It terminates in the south at the Salton Sea where displacement transitions to a series of spreading centers and transform faults, beginning with the Brawley Seismic Zone in the Imperial Valley.
+This system of faults terminates in the north at the Mendocino triple junction, one of the most seismically active regions in the state, where earthquakes are occasionally the result of intraplate deformation within the Gorda plate.
+It terminates in the south at the Salton Sea where displacement transitions to a series of spreading centers and transform faults, beginning with the Brawley seismic zone in the Imperial Valley.